 ● Zero

-The product does not arouse interest among consumers.
-For example, a new type of exotic fruit may not be of interest to consumers because they have never heard of it or tried it.
+The product does not stimulate intrigued among shoppers.
+For case, a modern sort of outlandish natural product may not be of intrigued to buyers since they have never listened of it or attempted it.

 ● Hidden